Sokkeldirektoratet

 Measurement of the energy of displaced gas and consumed gas

-(1) The quantity of energy of gas displaced from LNG tanks while loading LNG on board ships and returned to onshore facilities, shall be determined by measurement.
+(1) The quantity of energy of the gas displaced from LNG tanks during the loading of LNG onto ships and returned to the onshore facilities, shall be determined by measurement.

 (2) The quantity of energy in evaporated gas used for fuel on LNG ships during loading shall be determined by measurement.